11/7/2024

 Patrick Trucchio

-Thanks, good afternoon and congrats on all the progress.
-The first question is just to what extent you would expect the readout from Voyage to provide a read through to the Panorama Trial and the second question is just on the MDD program.
-I'm just curious, what are you looking to learn from additional regulatory discussion regarding the second potential phase three trial and is there a possibility you might be able to move forward with just the single, just one phase three trial?
+Thanks.
+Good afternoon and congrats on all the progress.
+The first question is just to what extent you would expect the readout from Voyage to provide a read-through to the Panorama trial.
+And the second question is just on the MDD program.
+I'm just curious, you know, what are you looking to learn from additional regulatory discussion regarding the second trial? potential phase three trial, and is there a possibility you might be able to move forward with just the single, just one phase three trial?

 speaker

 Yes, thanks so much.
 On that latter point, I'll just say that we certainly anticipate doing two studies.
-We always look for opportunities to accelerate our programs but we'll certainly have plans in place and what we'll be exploring further, the timing and exact design of that second study.
-In terms of those regulatory interactions, it's simply a matter of ensuring that we have complete alignment from a programmatic standpoint across the indications but especially in depression that we, the second study is aligned with what would be required for submission for that indication.
+We always look for opportunities to accelerate our programs, but we'll certainly have plans in place, and we'll be exploring further the timing and an exact design of that second study.
+In terms of those regulatory interactions, it's simply a matter of ensuring that we have complete alignment from a programmatic standpoint across the indications, but especially in depression, that the second study is aligned with what would be required for a submission for that indication.
 So as that unfolds and as we get clarity on the exact timing and design of that study, we'll certainly be announcing it at a later date.
-In terms of read through, certainly as we continue to build a body of evidence and hopefully see as compelling of results as we saw from the phase two study, we wanna demonstrate consistency in response.
-I think certainly with the complimentary designs that we were using across our phase two and three programs, we have everywhere from a five arm study that we conducted in phase two to now two and three arm studies that we're conducting in phase three.
-We wanna see a consistent response.
-We ideally see continued response to MM120 and to the extent we see really promising results from a first phase three, it certainly will continue to build our confidence in the repeatability of that.
+And in terms of read-through, you know, certainly as we continue to build a body of evidence and hopefully see as compelling of results as we saw from the Phase II study, you know, we want to demonstrate consistency in response.
+I think certainly with the complementary designs that we were using across our Phase II and III programs, we have everywhere from a five-arm study that we conducted in Phase II to now two and three-arm studies that we're conducting in Phase III.
+We want to see a consistent response.
+We ideally see a continued response to MM120.
+And to the extent we see really promising results from a first phase three, it certainly will continue to build our confidence in the repeatability of that.

 speaker